 3 Montenegro Digital Nomad Visa Application Steps

-- Complete the application form (link above) and collect all required documents.
+- First, complete the application form (link above) and collect all required documents.

-- You can make an appointment at the embassy in your home country or, if you are applying in the country, at the Ministry office in the area where you intend to live.
+- You can schedule an appointment at the embassy in your home country or, if you are applying in the country, at the Ministry office in the area where you plan to reside.

 - Have a biometric taken during the application.